Indian Textile Machinery Industry

 Indian Textile Machinery Industry 1

-World over, the Indian textile industry is considered the second largest industry.
-It has the biggest cotton acreage of 9 million hectares and is considered the third-largest producer of this fiber.
-In terms of staple fiber production, it comes fourth and sixth for filament yarn production.
+The Indian textile industry is considered the second-largest industry worldwide.
+It has the biggest cotton acreage, 9 million hectares, and is regarded as the third-largest fiber producer.
+Regarding staple fiber production, it comes fourth and sixth for filament yarn production.
 The country reports about one-fourth of global trade in cotton yarn Sci Burg.

-With over 15 million people employed, the textile industry accounted for 20 percent of its industrial production.
-Covering textiles and garments, thirty percent of India’s export comes from this sector; in terms of exports, it is the largest contributor to the Indian economy’s growth.
-Despite high capital and power cost, the Indian textile and garment sector’s strength comes from cotton availability, lower labor costs, well-skilled supervisory staff, and plentiful technical and managerial skills.
+With over 15 million people employed, the textile industry accounts for 20 percent of its industrial production.
+This sector covers textiles and garments, and thirty percent of India’s exports come from it; it is the largest contributor to the Indian economy’s growth.
+Despite high capital and power costs, the Indian textile and garment sector’s strength comes from cotton availability, lower labor costs, well-skilled supervisory staff, and plentiful technical and managerial skills.

 Read More:

-Although very few countries are endowed with such resources, today’s globalization has brought new Indian textile industry opportunities.
+Although few countries have such resources, today’s globalization has brought new opportunities to the Indian textile industry.
 Concurrently, it is exposed to threats, particularly from cheap imported fabrics.
 Thus, India has to fight for its share in the international textile trade.
-Even if it is assumed that WTO will mean better distribution of the world trade, India’s benefits will not be any different than for the other developing countries.
-Therefore, the Indian textile industry would have to rely on its strengths and endeavor to remove its weakness.
+Even if it is assumed that the WTO will mean better distribution of world trade, India’s benefits will not differ from those of the other developing countries.
+Therefore, the Indian textile industry would have to rely on its strengths and endeavor to remove its weaknesses.

-Though, India’s apparel exporters have been employing various strategies to make sure that they remain competitive in the liberalized trading environment of 2005 and beyond.
-Many manufacturers are taking action for improving production efficiency through advanced automation system, re-engineering of production systems, merging separate production units and backward and forward integration of operations and are keen to expand their production capacity in anticipation of enhanced demand in 2005 and beyond Among other manufactures are seeking changes through diversifying their product ranges, exporting high-value apparel and improving their design capabilities and some of are planning to raise the added value by setting up joint ventures with foreign firms, to take benefit of their technical, design and marketing proficiency.
+India’s apparel exporters have been employing various strategies to ensure they remain competitive in the liberalized trading environment of 2005 and beyond.
+Many manufacturers are taking action to improve production efficiency through advanced automation systems, re-engineering of production systems, merging separate production units, and backward and forward integration of operations and are keen to expand their production capacity in anticipation of enhanced demand in 2005 and beyond, Among other manufactures are seeking changes through diversifying their product ranges, exporting high-value apparel and improving their design capabilities and some of are planning to raise the added value by setting up joint ventures with foreign firms, to take benefit of their technical, design and marketing proficiency.
 Others are making relationships with foreign buyers to increase their marketing capability.

-Support has also arrived from the Indian government to remove restrictions on investment by large companies and foreign investors.
-The Government has also assisted in expanding exporters’ infrastructure and has given incentives for technological up-gradation.
-The most important restriction is the inflexibility in labor laws, which cause it hard for large firms to cut their workforces when required.
+The Indian Government has also supported removing restrictions on investment by large companies and foreign investors.
+The Government has also assisted in expanding exporters’ infrastructure and incentivized technological upgradation.
+The most important limitation is the inflexibility of labor laws, which makes it hard for large firms to cut their workforces when required.

 Textile industry in the tenth plan